Rare company: Bill Belichick closing in on 300th NFL win

 He is the only NFL coach to lead his team to 10 consecutive division titles.
 He's won a record 16 overall.

-Tony La Russa -- One of Belichick's longtime friends, the Hall of Fame baseball manager described it this way on a visit to Patriots training camp a few years ago: "I believe his ability and his staff's ability, and his team's ability to start at zero every year -- refuse to think about last year -- is an important part of why they are so consistent.
+Tony La Russa, one of Belichick's longtime friends and a Hall of Fame baseball manager, described it this way on a visit to Patriots training camp a few years ago: "I believe his ability and his staff's ability and his team's ability to start at zero every year -- refuse to think about last year -- is an important part of why they are so consistent.
 It's easy to celebrate the next year.
 The ability to turn the clock to zero is really impressive and very hard."

 The postseason wins